jecuervo30/popricinus/README.md

 ## popricinus
-Population genomics of Ixodes ricinus, a major Palearctic vector of Lyme disease
+Population genomics of *Ixodes ricinus*, a major Palearctic vector of Lyme disease

 ## Overview
 This repository contains the command-line workflows, and